 Grading Diamond Cuts

 When a diamond has the cut, symmetry and polish all grade out as Excellent, then you will commonly hear the term “triple excellent.”
 But do not get overly enthused by this term.
-“Triple excellent” diamond cuts are fairly common, so it does not drastically effect the price point.
+“Triple excellent” diamond cuts are fairly common, so it does not drastically impact the price point.

 Then there is a difference in grading round brilliant diamonds and fancy diamond cuts.
 A fancy diamond cut involves much looser and more subjective parameters.
 A round brilliant diamond gains value for brilliance and fire, which requires a more exacting method of research and a precision to the cutting.
 On the flip side, a fancy cut diamond gains value primarily for the appeal of their shape.
 The pattern and brilliance are then secondary concerns in the grading process.